Householders Guide - Sorting & Curbside Limits (pdf)

 - Residents can continue to use boxboard for wet food waste in their green cart.

 If you do not wish to receive flyer delivery to your house please contact The Chronicle Herald.
 The Herald’s customer service number is 426-3031.

-There are mobile apps available (such as Flipp and reebee) that allow you to view local flyers on the go – look them up in your app store.
+There are a number of media websites and mobile apps available (such as Flipp and reebee) that allow you to view local flyers on the go – look them up in your app store.

 - Corrugated cardboard-(corrugated cardboard is 'waffled' between the layers eg. appliance boxes, pizza boxes)

 - Fold boxes flat.
 Tie in bundles, approximately 2 ft x 3 ft x 8 inches

 Blue bags have been part of our program since the 1990's.
 There are a number of reasons HRM uses blue bags and not blue boxes for our recyclables: